The IACOB project: XVI. Surface helium abundances in Galactic O-type stars: indications for identifying binary interaction products: Results

 \section{Results}

 Tables~\ref{tableResults_low} to \ref{tableResults_high} summarize the relevant information of the 318 Galactic O-type stars analyzed in this study.
 The stars are grouped in three tables according to their classification as He-low, He-normal, or He-rich, as defined in Sect.~\ref{distHe}.
 Within each group, stars are sorted first by spectral type (SpT) and then by luminosity class (LC), following the classifications reported in the Galactic O-Star Catalog \citep[GOSC\,v4.2,][]{MaizApellaniz2013, MaizApellaniz2017}.
 For each star, we provide the adopted values of \vsini\ and \vmacro\ (columns 3 and 4) used as input in the {\sc iacob-gbat} analysis, as well as the results of the analysis (columns 5 to 9) obtained when all free parameters were allowed to vary and the full set of diagnostic lines was considered.
-The various tables also list the quality flag assigned from the visual assessment of the agreement between the best-fitting model and the observed spectrum (column 10), the number of spectra available to identify whether the star is a spectroscopic binary, and indicates whether the star has been identified as a SB1 (column 12) and/or a runaway (column 13).
+We also include the so-called spectroscopic luminosity, defined as \Lsp\,=\,4\,log(\Teff)\,$-$\,\grav\,$-$\,10.61 \citep{Langer2014}, as well as the quality flag assigned from the visual assessment of the agreement between the best-fitting model and the observed spectrum (column 10), the number of spectra available to identify whether the star is a spectroscopic binary, and indicates whether the star has been identified as a SB1 (column 12) and/or a runaway (column 13).

 In this paper, we primarily focus on the He abundances resulting from the {\sc iacob-gbat} analysis.
 For a more detailed discussion of other aspects of the sample -- such as their physical properties (including spin rates) and the identification of potential binary interaction products -- we refer to \citet{Holgado2020, Holgado2022, Britavskiy2023, MartinezSebastian2025} and \citet{CarreteroCastrillo2025}.